sebster/hobby/docs/microk8s/using-metallb-loadbalancer.md

 # Using MetalLB Load Balancer

-We will use MetaLB load balancer with an nginx ingress controller.
+We will use MetaLB load balancer with an NGINX Ingress Controller.

 The "external" IP range will be local to the host, as this is a purely "development" setup.
 It will not be reachable from the outside world.